Galvanized, Zinc Plated, Stainless Steel & Expansion Zinc Plated Wedge Anchors

 Large Diameter Tapcons Vs. Wedge Anchors

 Large diameter tapcons are similar fasteners to wedge anchors.
 They are also installed in holes that are pre-drilled within concrete or similar materials.
 While they resemble bolts structurally, the thread that runs the rod of the large diameter tapcon resembles saw teeth.
-The serrated structure serves to cut into concrete as the large diameter tapcon is being installed.
+The serrated structure serves to cut into concrete as the large diameter tapcon is being installed, not unlike a screw being drilled into a wood stud.
 This amounts to a strong and secure grip.
-It also allows for possible removal of the large diameter tapcon using a torque wrench.
+It also allows for possible removal of the large diameter tapcon using a torque wrench or similar mechanical hand tool rather than an electrical one.

 Industrial Strength Alternatives To Wedge Anchors